Elbow, Wrist & Hand Pain

-When you think about it, we use our elbows, wrists and hands for many things during the day for just normal activities.
-We use our elbows, wrists and hands for driving, preparing food, dressing and much more.
-As a matter of fact, we rely on these upper extremities for daily living.
-If you’re experiencing pain in your elbows, wrists or hands, your daily function can become very limited.
+We use our elbows, wrists and hands for many everyday activites, including: driving, preparing food, dressing and much more.
+We rely on these upper extremities and pain in your elbows, wrists or hands can limit how you function daily.

 There are a number of causes for wrist and hand pain, including carpal tunnel syndrome.
 Carpal tunnel is a type of hand nerve entrapment.
 It occurs in the wrists where a nerve and tendons extend from the forearm to the hand.
 Carpal tunnel causes pressure on the median nerve.
 Its symptoms include: